-Documented source of municipal population estimate, such as ABS census data plus the basis for any growth assumptions adopted by Council.
+Documented source of municipal population estimate, such as ABS census data plus the basis for any

 Kilometre length of road per Council's asset register.
 The measure should be based on road pavement, not surface.
 It should include all roads (sealed and unsealed)